Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Introduction

-The contribution of this work is three-fold.
-First, to the best of our knowledge, we propose the first framework for document-level event extraction that simultaneously handles event triggers, entities (as event arguments), event coreference, and entity coreference.
-Second, we propose an end-to-end learning framework incorporating Deep Value Networks (\DVN~).
-We demonstrate its effectiveness in capturing cross-event dependencies.
-To accomodate evaluation at the scope of document, our third contribution is the proposal of evaluation metrics for document-level event extraction.
-Experimental results show that the proposed approach achieve comparable performance with high training and inference efficiency on the ACE dataset.
+The contribution of this work is two-fold.
+First, we propose a document-level event extraction model, \DEED~ (\textbf{D}ocument-level \textbf{E}vent \textbf{E}xtraction with \textbf{D}VN). \DEED~ utilizes \DVN~ for capturing cross-event dependencies while simultaneously handling event mention extraction, event coreference, and entity coreference.
+Using gradient ascent to produce structured trigger prediction, \DEED~ enjoys a significant advantage on efficienty for capturing inter-event dependencies.
+Second, to accommodate evaluation at the document level, we propose two evaluation metrics for document-level event extraction.
+Experimental results show that the proposed approach achieve comparable performance with much better training and inference efficiency than strong baselines on the ACE05 dataset.